 The exploitation of blacks is a longheralded historical occurrence highlighted in the Invisible Man, which clearly reveals this type of manipulative deception.
 Perhaps Invisible Man coins the deception perfectly when he states, "Everybody wanted to use you for some purpose".
-Casually stated, Man does not know Invisible the clairvoyance of his remark.
+Casually stated, Invisible Man does not know the clairvoyance of his remark.
 In actuality, his statementalludes to the fact that others use Invisible Man throughout the novel only for their sole benefit and neverhis own.
 The protagonist references his invisibility by stating, "I am invisible, understand, simply because people refuse to see me".
 This quotation speaks to the heart of his invisibilitysince the refusal stems from people only seeing what they want to see.
 These blinders allow themto see only that which can benefit them.

 Critic James B Lane examines the subject of black exploitation by stating, "Wherever, hewent, the invisible man was emasculated and left rootless by people who either paid no attentionto his inner existence or visualized him only as a symbol".
-Lane justifies this claim by saying, "Ellison's fundamental assumption in Invisible Man was that black people becamerecognizable only when thev suppressed their real self and conformed to emasculating parodies of the white man's self-contradictory image of them".
-The experiences protagonist this typeof conformity repeatedly throughout the novel.
+Lane justifies this claim by saying, "Ellison's fundamental assumption in Invisible Man was that black people becamerecognizable only when they suppressed their real self and conformed to emasculating parodies of the white man's self-contradictory image of them".
+The protagonist experiences this typeof conformity repeatedly throughout the novel.
 In essence, Invisible Man is rarely treated like a person, butrather treated as an opportunistic object for the sole benefit of others.

-Several incidents in the novel thoroughly depict this type of racist exploitation Invisible Man being the object of ridicule in the Battle Royal scene, Invisible Man becoming the 'primitive' object for the lobotomy experiment at the hospital, the relationship the police have with the blackcommunity, Invisible Man receiving no respect at his job with Liberty Paints, and Invisible Man's experiences withJack and the Brotherhood Invisible
+Several incidents in the novel thoroughly depict this of racist type exploitation Invisible Man being the object of ridicule in the Battle Royal scene, Invisible Man becoming the 'primitive' object for the lobotomy experiment at the hospital, relationship the police have blackcommunity, Invisible Man receiving no respect at his job with Liberty Paints, and Invisible Man's experiences withJack and the Brotherhood Invisible Man's conversations further highlight the racial divide in society including the 'destiny' conversation with Mr Norton and the encounter with Norton at the end ofthe novel and his interactions with his landlord, Mary Rambo.
+Through these experiences, Invisible Man slowly learns to speak out against this type of exploitive oppression, which ventures him furtherin his quest for equality and helps him become a stronger and mature member of society.